It’s March again.

 There are a little over 100 ELSS mutual funds operational as in March 2017.
 Fourteen ELSS funds are such which have an AUM (asset under management) of over rupees one thousand crores.
 Twenty-nine schemes have AUM in between rupees one hundred crore and one thousand crores.
 Remaining sixty-eight schemes have AUM of less than rupees one hundred crores.
 Please note that AUM figure is that of December 2016.

 While coming to the performance, forty-seven schemes had delivered over 20% return in 3 years period while thirty-three schemes managed to deliver returns in between 15% and 20% during the same period.
-In last two years, only five schemes had registered a return of 15% and above while ten schemes in between 10% and 15% during the same period.
+In the last two years, only five schemes had registered a return of 15% and above while ten schemes in between 10% and 15% during the same period.

 You can find the detailed list of all ELSS mutual fund schemes here.